-An employee who takes community service leave must give their employer:
+An employee who takes community service leave must give OAU:

-- notice of the absence as soon as possible (this may be after the leave starts); and - the period or expected period of absence.
+• notice of the absence as soon as reasonably practicable (this may be after the leave starts); and

+• the period or expected period of absence.

 OAU may request an employee who has given notice, to provide evidence that they're undertaking community service activities.